 You want a balanced foam mattress.

 Leesa’s foam mattress is well designed and provides good pressure relief without the feeling of getting stuck.
-You will sink into the mattress – but not too much – which might have something to do with the unique Avena foam they use in the top layer.
+People will sink into the mattress – but not too much.

 You are on a budget.

-Leesa’s direct-to-consumer business model means you get substantial savings when buying their mattress.
+Leesa’s direct-to-consumer business model means consumers get substantial savings when buying their mattress.
 The mattress is made of high-quality materials and comes out of design shop, making it a really great value.

 You sleep in multiple positions.